o) Provisions

 (iii) Equity/Preference price risk

 The Company invests in listed and non-listed equity/preference securities which are susceptible to market price risk arising from uncertainties about future values of the investment securities.
 The Company manages the equity/preference price risk through diversification and by placing limits on individual and total equity/ preference instruments.
 Reports on the equity/preference portfolio are submitted to the Company's senior management on a regular basis.
-The Company's Investment Committee reviews and approves all equity/preference investment decisions.
+The Company's Investment Committee reviews and approves all equity/ preference investment decisions.
+Sensitivity analyses of these investments have been provided in Note 40 on Fair Values.

 (2) Credit risk

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks and financial institutions, foreign exchange transactions and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables), loan given, other financial assets, financial investments and bank deposits.

-Trade receivables and other financial assets at amortised cost
+Trade receivables, loan given and other financial assets at amortised cost

 Note 41: Financial risk management objectives and policies (Cont’d)